Ontario limits criminal prosecutions of HIV-positive people who don’t disclose status

 "It clearly demonstrates that our criminal justice system must adapt to better reflect this progress as well as current scientific evidence on HIV-AIDS," she said.

-The study was published also as the Liberals announced $36.4-million in projects designed to address AIDS to mark World AIDS Day.
+The study was published also as the federal Liberals announced $36.4 million in projects designed to address AIDS.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.